Fish-Network/docusaurus-deployment/docs/fish-network/intro-to-fish-network-clubs.md

 The rate of technology innovation has increased by orders of magnitude; making community driven investing more attractive, and easier to accomplish.
 In 2025, there are various tailwinds that support the investment club narrative, including:

 - **US crypto regulation outlook** appears extremely favorable and innovation-friendly
-  - Potential for looming change in accreditation laws to streamline retail participation in private markets
+  - Potential for looming change in accreditation laws helps streamline retail participation in private markets
 - **AGI (Artificial General Intelligence)** is already here to help solve voter apathy and coordination issues by creating frictionless and engaging participation avenues that integrate with crypto rails
   - As web3 and AI technologies begin to work together, investing communities and founders can begin to realize emergent value that is greater than the sum of the individual parts
   - Investment clubs can be fully or partially managed by AGI itself; a notable example is ai16z
-- **Real World Assets (RWA)** - As more exotic traditional assets start to move on chain, this will create a new market for investment clubs to thrive in other asset classes beyond startup investing
+- **Real World Assets (RWA)** As more exotic traditional assets start to move on chain, this will create a new market for investment clubs to thrive in other asset classes beyond startup investing

 ## Fish Network's Investment Club Model